VimsecAu/kb/m365/baselines/defender.md

    protection settings**.
 6. Select **Next** until you reach the **Impersonation Protection** page, then select **Next** once more.
-7. On the **Protected custom domains** page, add each agency domain and click **Add** after each.
+7. On the **Protected custom domains** page, add each company domain and click **Add** after each.
 8. Select **Next** until you reach the **Trusted senders and domains** page.
 9. (Optional) Add specific domains here to not flag as impersonation when